ask-js/csacwk/README.md

 This information can be useful to an attacker, as it effectively provides a map of how the system is built.
 For example, attackers can identify specific classes and methods, understand how requests are processed, and determine which libraries are being used.
 They could then research known vulnerabilities in those libraries or attempt to exploit weak points in the application’s logic.

-Additionally, file paths and package names can reveal details about the server environment and project structure, which further increases the risk of targeted attacks.
+Additionally, file paths and package names can reveal details about the server environment and project structure.
+This further increases the risk of targeted attacks.

 To prevent this, a global ExceptionMapper is used to hide internal error details and return a generic error response instead.
 This ensures that sensitive implementation details are not exposed, improving the overall security of the API.